anirudhgray/tahini-lang/README.md

 greet("Name");
 ```

-#### Contracts (Preconditions and Postconditions)
+#### Contracts (Preconditions, Postconditions and Assertions)

 Inspired by the documentation of Dlang: https://dlang.org/spec/function.html#contracts, as well as the following proposal for C++: http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2016/p0380r1.pdf

-For example, the following function calculates the square root of a number using the Newton-Raphson method, with a precondition that the input value must be non-negative, and a postcondition that helps confirm that the sqrt function produced an acceptable result:
+For example, the following function calculates the square root of a number using the Newton-Raphson method, with a `precondition` that the input value must be non-negative, and a `postcondition` that helps confirm that the sqrt function produced an acceptable result:
 ```
 fun safeSqrt(value)
     precondition: value >= 0